NEural-TransmissionS/SLURM-Scripts/1_Setup_Environment.md

 bash Miniforge3-$(uname)-$(uname -m).sh
 ```

-2. Use `cat ~/.bashrc` content, if the follow block doesn't exists then add the conda path to your `.bashrc` file:
+2. Use `cat ~/.bashrc` to check the content, if the follow block doesn't exists then add it to your `.bashrc` file:

 ```bash
 # >>> conda initialize >>>